Nick-Sooter/Allocate/README.md

 var allocate = "Hello Budget";
-console.log(allocate);

-This will be the README for the Allocate expense tracing app!
+This will be the README for the Allocate expense tracking app!